Echo-Heo/aphelion-util/README.md

-Library for types and traits for [Aphelion](https://github.com/orbit-systems/aphelion/).
+# aphelion-util

-If you don't know what that is, this crate probably isn't useful to you.
+Library for types and traits for the [Aphelion](https://github.com/orbit-systems/aphelion) instruction set architecture